University of Tampa

-The University of Tampa (UT) is a private university in Tampa, Florida.
+The University of Tampa (UTampa, UT or Tampa U) is a private university in Tampa, Florida, United States.
 It is accredited by the Southern Association of Colleges and Schools.
-UT offers more than 200 programs of study, including 22 master's degrees and a broad variety of majors, minors, pre-professional programs, and certificates.
+UTampa offers more than 200 programs of study, including 19 master's degrees and a broad variety of majors, minors, pre-professional programs and certificates.

-Plant Hall, UT's central building, once housed the Tampa Bay Hotel, a resort built by Henry B. Plant in 1891, and the Moorish minarets atop the distinctive structure have long been seen as an iconic symbol of Tampa.
+The school was initially established in 1931 as a junior college housed in a local high school.
+In 1933, it became a four-year university and moved onto the grounds of the recently closed Tampa Bay Hotel.
+The large and lavish central building of Henry B. Plant's resort was converted into Plant Hall, and the Moorish minarets atop the distinctive structure have long been a symbol of both the school and of the city of Tampa in general.

+UTampa grew gradually in the 20th century while navigating several periods of financial difficulty, including in the 1970s, when the school decided to fold its locally popular football program due to concerns about costs.
+Successful fundraising and marketing beginning in the 1990s helped put the school on more stable footing.
+Since then, it has extensively expanded and modernized its campus while increasing enrollment to over 11,000 students.

 History

 Tampa Junior College

-In 1931, Frederic H. Spaulding, the principal of Tampa's Hillsborough High School, established the private Tampa Junior College to serve as one of the first institutions of higher education in the Tampa Bay area.
+In 1931, Frederic Henry Spaulding, the principal of Tampa's Hillsborough High School, established the private "Tampa Junior College" to serve as one of the first institutions of higher education in the Tampa Bay area.
 The college offered a limited selection of degree programs, with most classes held in the evening on the campus of Hillsborough High School.